China's Xi ramps up military spending in face of worried region

 The spending jump is the biggest since a 12.7 percent rise in 2011.

-Within hours of the announcement, officials in Japan and Taiwan expressed disquiet over the absence of any details on how Beijing will spend the money, concerns long echoed in Washington.
+Within hours of the announcement, officials in Japan and Taiwan expressed disquiet over the absence of any details on how Beijing will spend the money - concerns long echoed in Washington with China's defence budgets.

 China and Japan, a key U.S. ally in the region, are increasingly locking horns over uninhabited rocky islands each claims in the East China Sea.